 Earlier, the Chairman posed questions before the House, mentioning earlier instances of adjournment in such cases, saying the norm was to adjourn only when a sitting member of the Upper House passed away.

-- Lok Sabha, Rajya Sabha adjourned till tomorrow
+- Parliament monsoon session HIGHLIGHTS: Rajya Sabha adjourned till tomorrow amidst NRC opposition

 - Rajya Sabha adjourns after death of sitting MP Khekiho Zhimomi